jagerber48/sciform/docs/source/usage.rst

 Typically the output of the :class:`Formatter` is used as a regular python string.
-However, the :class:`Formatter` actually returns a :class:`FormattedNumber` instance.
+However, the :class:`Formatter` returns a :class:`FormattedNumber`
+instance.
 The :class:`FormattedNumber` class
-subclasses ``str`` and in many cases is used like a normal python string.
+subclasses :class:`str` and in many cases is used like a normal python string.
-However, the :class:`FormattedNumber` class exposes methods to convert the standard string representation into LaTex, HTML, or ASCII representations.
+However, the :class:`FormattedNumber` class exposes methods to convert the standard string representation into LaTeX, HTML, or ASCII representations.
 The LaTeX and HTML representations may be useful when :mod:`sciform` outputs are being used in contexts outside of e.g. text terminals such as `Matplotlib <https://matplotlib.org/>`_ plots,